-Figure 7.4 shows a schematic of one process for ethanol production along with the option to produce refined sugar as well.
+The figure below shows a schematic of one process for ethanol production, along with the option to produce refined sugar as well.
 Sugarcane contains the following: water (73-76%), soluble solids (10-16%), and dry fiber or bagasse (11-16%).
 It takes a series of physical and chemical processes that occur in 7 steps to make the two main products, ethanol and sugar.

 So, why produce both sugar and ethanol?
 Both are commodity products, so the price and market of the product may dictate how much of each product to make.
 This is how Brazilian ethanol plants are configured.
 In order to have an economic process, all of the products, even the by-products, are utilized in some fashion.